Andrew Nielsen (ice hockey)

-Andrew Jeffrey Nielsen (born November 13, 1996) is a Canadian professional ice hockey defenceman who is currently playing for the Wilkes-Barre/Scranton Penguins in the American Hockey League (AHL).
+Andrew Jeffrey Nielsen (born November 13, 1996) is a Canadian professional ice hockey defenceman who is currently playing for the Trois-Rivières Lions in the ECHL.
 Nielsen was selected by the Toronto Maple Leafs in the third round, 65th overall, in the 2015 NHL Entry Draft.

 Playing career

 Nielsen started playing with the Lethbridge Hurricanes of the Western Hockey League (WHL) near the end of the 2013–14 season.
 On November 24, 2015, Nielsen was signed to a three-year entry-level contract with the Toronto Maple Leafs.

 During the 2018–19 season, on November 27, 2018, Nielsen was traded by the Maple Leafs to the Calgary Flames in exchange for Morgan Klimchuk.

 After five season and 226 regular season games in the AHL with the Toronto Marlies and Stockton Heat, Nielsen as an impending restricted free agent from the Calgary Flames, embarked on his first professional venture abroad in agreeing to a one-year deal with Austrian club, Black Wings 1992 of the ICE Hockey League, on August 27, 2020.
 Nielsen made 15 appearances for the Black Wings, posting 1 goal and 3 points before opting to return to North America.

 Nielsen returned to the AHL, initially joining the Tucson Roadrunners training camp for the pandemic delayed 2020–21 season.
 Remaining on the roster to open the season, Nielsen was later released without featuring for the Roadrunners.
 On March 5, 2021, Nielsen was signed to a PTO with the Hershey Bears, affiliate to the Washington Capitals.
 He featured in 6 games with the Bears going scoreless to end the season.